SreenandaSai-Dasari/Classification_and_Data_Imbalance/README.md

 * **Data Cleaning:**               Handling Null values, Removing Duplicates, Checking for Data Imbalance, Performing Sanity Checks, Feature Selection & Feature Engineering.

 *  **Exploratory Data Analysis:**  Consists of Univariate, Bivariate and Multivariate Analysis.
-I have used line, bar, pair, histogram plots and heat map in this step.
+I have used line, bar, pair, violin, swarm, histogram plots and heat map in this step.

 *   **Data Modeling:**             In this step, I have performed operations such as creating Dummy variables, Scaling and train - test split to get the modeling stack ready.